 Not sure what you’ll pay to use an overdraft?

-If you have an arranged overdraft with us, we’ll normally charge you an arranged overdraft usage fee for each day you use it.
-An unarranged overdraft usage fee may be charged for each day you go over your arranged limit.
+If you have an arranged overdraft with us, we’ll normally charge you an arranged overdraft interest rate for each day you use it.

 Use our Cost Calculator to see how much it may cost you to use your overdraft.